33 Things To Do with Los Angeles Babies Before They Turn 1

 Seasonal Fun for Los Angeles Babies

-Is your tot too young to remember these adventures?
+Is your baby too young to remember these adventures?
 Probably.
-But, not only will you enjoy adorable pictures from these holiday outings, these visits can become the cornerstone for traditions that will last throughout their childhoods.
-Find a favorite Santa, the perfect pumpkin patch, and all the things that your kids will clamor for year after year.
-(It’s also easy to see how much they grow when you have pictures in the same setting every year.)
+But, not only will you enjoy adorable pictures from holiday outings, these visits can become the cornerstone for traditions that will last throughout their childhoods.
+Find a favorite Santa, the perfect pumpkin patch, and everything kids will clamor for year after year.
+(It’s also easy to see how much they grow when you have pictures in the same setting each year.)

-Because everyone needs a picture of their little pumpkin in the middle of a patch.
-There are loads of pre-picked pumpkin patches right all over town that have bales of hay and other decor just waiting to be the background for your photo op.
-And if you want to take the kids to an actual patch, where they can sit among the still growing gourds, you’ll find that at farms like Tanaka and Underwood.
+Everyone needs a picture of their little pumpkin in the middle of a patch.
+There are loads of pre-picked pumpkin patches all over town, with bales of hay and other fall decor just waiting to be the background for your photo op.
+And if you want to take the kids to an actual patch, where they can sit among the still-growing gourds, you’ll find that at farms like Tanaka and Underwood.

-Who says there's not autumn in LA?
+Who says there's no autumn in LA?
 (Or at least near LA.)
 Photo courtesy Tatiana Syrikova

 30. Sit them in a pile of leaves